The Ballestas Islands, known locally as the poor man’s Galapagos, sit ten miles off the coast from the small town of Paracas.

 A short hop later and we were at the Ballestas Islands.
 With thousands of wild birds, sea lions and penguins.
 The smell was interesting, like the penguin enclosure at the zoo, but a thousand times more potent, and mixed with diesel fumes from the boat it was a heady mixture.

-On the animal front we each had our favourite, I enjoyed watching the penguins waddling along the cliff top, Julie liked seeing the sea lions basking in the sun and Elizabeth loved the huge beaks of the pelicans and the star fish.
+On the animal front, we each had our favourite.
+I enjoyed watching the penguins waddling along the cliff top, Julie liked seeing the sea lions basking in the sun, and Elizabeth loved the huge beaks of the pelicans and the star fish.
+Plus, we all giggled at the blue boobies.